-The most significant fact of all in the 1930 wave of antiimperialist struggles, the fact that gave the anti-imperialist movement a qualitatively higher character, was that a new class emerged on the political arena-the industrial working class.
-It was the working class of Alleppey that first organized itself in the early 1920s.
-It was no narrowly-economist or trade unionist organization that they built up for themselves; one of the earliest annual conferences of their union passed a resolution demanding responsible government in the state.
-It should be noted that this political resolution of the Alleppey working class was adopted long before the Travancore State Congress was born and even before the Joint Political Congress was formed Apart from this collective political action of the working class of Alleppy, the workers of Calicut, Cannanore and other centres also participated in political action, many of them individually joining or helping the civil disobedience movement.
+The most significant fact of all in the 1930-32 wave of anti-imperialist struggles, the fact that gave the anti-imperialist movement a qualitatively higher character, was that a new class emerged in the political arena-the industrial working class.
+It was the working class of Alleppey that first organised itself in 1920-21.
+Nor was it a narrowly economist or trade unionist organisation that they built up for themselves; for one of the earliest Annual Conferences of their Union passed a resolution demanding Responsible Government in the State.
+It should be noted that this political resolution of the Alleppey working class was adopted long before the Trayancore State Congress was born and even before the Joint Political Congress was formed.
+Apart from this collective political action of the working class of Alleppey, the workers of Calicut, Cannanore and other centres also participated in political action by individually joining or helping the Civil Disobedience Movement.

-It was not, however, till 1934-35 when a series of industrial strikes took place at Cannanore, Calicut, Feroke, Trichur,

-Cochin, and Alleppey that the working class of Kerala got itself organized as a class.
-Out of these strike actions of the industrial working class arose those characteristically proletarian class organizations, the trade unions, organizations which are at once an indivisible part of the general anti-imperialist movement and independent of the bourgeois leadership of the national movement.
-Significantly enough, this crystallization of the working class movement of Kerala into a definite organization, the All-Kerala Trade Union Congress whose first (all-Kerala) conference was held at Calicut in May 1935, coincided with the formation of the Congress Socialist Party whose all-Kerala conference was also held at Calicut in the same week.

-There was thus to be seen, in 1934-35, that combination of the working class movement with socialist consciousness which, as Lenin pointed out, would alone guarantee the successful completion of the struggle for full democracy and gave the way for the subsequent struggle for socialism.
-This, therefore, may be considered to be the beginning of a new and significant stage in the democratic movement of our country-the stage of the struggle for rproletarian hegemony.
+It was not, however, till 1934-35 when a series of industrial strikes took place at Cannanore, Calicut, Feroke, Trichur, Cochin and Alleppey that the working class of Kerala got itself organised as a class.
+Out of these strike actions of the industrial working class arose those characteristically proletarian class organisations, the Trade Unions, organisations which are at once an indivisible part of the general anti-imperialist movement as well as an organisation independent of the bourgeois leadership of the national movement.
+Significantly enough, this crystallisation of the working-class movement of Kerala into a definite organisation, the All-Kerala Trade Union Congress whose first All-Kerala conference was held at Calicut in May 1935, coincided with the formation of the Congress Socialist Party whose All-Kerala conference was also held in May 1935.
+There was thus to be seen, in 1934-35, that combination of the working class movement with socialist consciousness which, as Lenin pointed out, would alone guarantee the successful completion of the struggle for full democracy and pave the way for the subsequent struggle for Socialism.
+This therefore may be considered to be the beginning of a stage in the democratic movement of our country-the stage of the struggle for proletarian hegemony.